By Terry Trucco

 What’s not to love?
 Top-flight designers like Ralph Lauren, Rauber + Rauber, David Rockwell and Vincente Wolf fashioned glamorous table settings for DIFFA’s annual Dining by Design exhibition.
 More than 100 artists showed their work in the new Artist’s Project at the adjoining Pier 92.
 Restaurants like Eataly, Junoon, Print at Ink48 hotel and Make my Cake sent chefs to demonstrate – and pass around — everything from Italian delicacies to cupcakes.

-And if you attended all nine design seminars, like we did, you’d have learned that colors look boldest against neutrals (thank you, Jamie Drake, James Rixner and Amy Lau), how to present art in a room (merci, Vincente Wolf, Eric Cohler and Frances D’Haene), that new skinny tiles can cover up outdated tile work (cheers to Robin Wilson) and how crowd sourcing is affecting architecture and design (check out Matthias Hollwich’s cool Architizer Web site).
+And if you attended all nine design seminars, like I did, you’d have learned that colors look boldest against neutrals (thank you, Jamie Drake, James Rixner and Amy Lau), how to present art in a room (merci, Vincente Wolf, Eric Cohler and Frances D’Haene), that new skinny tiles can cover up outdated tile work (cheers to Robin Wilson) and how crowd sourcing is affecting architecture and design (check out Matthias Hollwich’s cool Architizer Web site).

 The heart of the show are the booths showcasing the latest appliances, furniture and designs in lighting, custom framing, you name it from big-name companies like Sub-Zero, Miele, Ligne Roset andMitchell Gold + Bob Williams.
 Gorgeous stuff.
-But we found the show’s 150 artisans who make one-of-a-kinds and customize irresistible.
+But I found the show’s 150 artisans who make one-of-a-kinds and customize irresistible.
 Here’s what caught our eye – and yes, we even found some hotel connections.

 Distinctly Dublin It was planned as a black and white cocktail cabinet.
 But given the client’s purple and pink house, Zelouf + Bell, Dublin-based custom cabinet-makers, dyed African koto wood purple (left).
 Drama distinguishes Z + B’s singular designs, not surprising since designer Susan Zelouf was once an actress.
 Inspiration is everywhere, it seems.
 The arching base of their showpiece Span Table?
 Dublin’s Span Bridge.
 The thick, curved supports of a Macassar ebony desk?
 Stonehenge.
 Their favorite New York hotel?
 Ink48 – “When they forgot our wake up call, they sent up a bottle of wine,” Susan says.